sillage/smarttv-twitch/README.md

 TODO
 =============
-* Focused elements in Browser sometimes dont show part of the border (css)
 * Support mouse/smart remote in the whole application
 * Complete the code cleaning/refactoring
 * After all that is done try to make some sane pull requests to the original forked source tree